 Sales in our Ecoservices and Advanced Materials & Catalysts segments are made on both a purchase order basis and pursuant to long-term contracts.
-Our Advanced Materials & Catalysts segment may also experience demand fluctuations based upon the timing of some of our customer's fixed bed catalyst replacements.
+Within the Zeolyst Joint Venture, included in our Advanced Materials & Catalysts segment, we may also experience demand fluctuations based upon the timing of some of our customer's fixed bed catalyst replacements or the timing of sales of catalysts used in the production of sustainable fuels.

-Overall, our Ecoservices and Advanced Materials & Catalysts segments continued to benefit from positive demand trends for our products and services in the industries we serve.
+Our Ecoservices and Advanced Materials & Catalysts segments continued to benefit from positive demand trends for our products and services in the majority of end uses we serve.
 For Ecoservices, strong domestic and export demand for refined products continued to support high refinery utilization rates, while more stringent gasoline standards and growing demand for premium gasoline to power higher-compression and turbo-charged engines continued to drive demand for alkylate and for our regeneration services.
 In addition, demand for virgin sulfuric acid across a wide range of industrial applications remained favorable.
-For our Advanced Materials & Catalysts segment, global polyethylene demand remained positive, supporting our sales of polyethylene catalysts.
-Hydrocracking catalyst sales experienced demand fluctuations driven by customer order timing associated by the timing of fixed bed catalyst replacement cycles.
-In addition, we expect variability in specialty and niche-custom catalyst sales, which tend to be event driven.
+For our Advanced Materials & Catalysts segment, global polyethylene demand remained positive, supporting our sales of polyethylene catalysts and catalysts supports.
+Within the Zeolyst Joint Venture, hydrocracking catalyst sales continued to reflect demand fluctuations driven by customer order timing associated by the timing of fixed bed catalyst replacement cycles and sales of niche-custom catalysts, which tend to be event driven, continued to reflect variability in customer order patterns.

-With a current imbalance between the production of renewable diesel and current demand, we expect demand may decrease in the near to mid-term for catalyst sales into sustainable fuels.
-Similarly, given various macro-economic conditions which have adversely impacted sales of heavy-duty diesel vehicles, we have reduced our expectations for sales of emission control catalysts.
+With a current imbalance between the production capacity for renewable diesel and current demand, we continue to expect lower demand in the near to mid-term for catalyst sales into the production of renewable diesel.
+In addition, given various macro-economic conditions which have adversely impacted sales of heavy-duty diesel vehicles, we reduced our expectations for sales of emission control catalysts.